-The High Court has said that claims for family provision types of cases are different to others when it comes to considering costs, where costs follow the event.2 Instead, costs will depend on the overall justice of the case.1 This means that the Court won’t necessarily follow the usual rule in civil proceedings where costs follow the event.
-Costs following the event means that the successful party or “winner”, has their costs paid for by the losing party.
-It may not cover all of the winner’s costs.
+The High Court has said that claims for family provision cases are different to others when it comes to considering costs, where costs follow the event.2 Instead, costs will depend on the overall justice of the case.1 This means that the Court won’t necessarily follow the usual rule in civil proceedings that costs follow the event.
+Costs following the event means that the successful party or the “winner” has their costs paid for by the losing party.
+And it may not cover all of the winner’s costs.

 Court costs – the Court has a wide discretion in deciding who pays

-In claims for family provision from a deceased estate, the Court has a wide discretion in ordering who pays the costs of proceedings.
-This is after the Court has made its decision.
+In claims for family provision from a deceased estate the Court has a wide discretion in ordering who pays the costs of proceedings.
+This is done after the Court has made its decision.

-In one case discussing the costs of family provision proceedings, the Court said that it is now more common for the losing or unsuccessful party, to be ordered to pay the costs of the successful party.
+In one case the Court said that it is now more common for the unsuccessful party to be ordered to pay the costs of the successful party.
 These costs are in addition to the party paying their own costs.1

-Further, the Court said, it can happen that no order may be made for costs to an applicant, especially where to do so, would have a detrimental effect on them financially.1
+The Court said it can happen that no order may be made for costs to an applicant.
+Especially where to do so would have a detrimental effect on them financially.1

 Awarding costs – the Court’s power

-The court’s authority to decide who pays what regarding costs of legal proceedings is given in legislation and rules of the court.
+The court’s authority to decide who pays what regarding costs of legal proceedings is provided for in legislation and rules of the court.
 Practice Notes issued by the Court are also important (see below).
-In each state and territory it is a specialised division of the Supreme Court which deals with contesting a will.
+In each state and territory a specialised division of the Supreme Court deals with contesting a will.

-In New South Wales legislation giving power to the courts regarding costs is given by the Civil Procedure Act 2005 (NSW).
+In New South Wales power to the courts about costs is given by the Civil Procedure Act 2005 (NSW).
 The applicable legislation for family provision matters is Chapter 3 of the Succession Act 2006 (NSW).
 Links to legislation for the other states can be found here.